Galloway on Film: I Sat 20 Feet From a Serial Killer

 That third-world L.A., he says, is largely ignored by the media and under-served by an entertainment industry that’s making African-American period pieces such as 12 Years a Slave and Roots.
 Broomfield believes there’d be massively more interest if the killings had taken place on the west side.

-“Nick could be right,” says Jack Leonard, an assistant city editor at The Los Angeles Times, in charge of its “cops and courts” coverage.
+“Nick could be right,” says Jack Leonard, an assistant city editor at The Times, in charge of its “cops and courts” coverage.
 “The race and social status of the victims may well be playing a role today in the amount of coverage the trial has received.”

 Stephen Ceasar, who reported on the trial before leaving The Times for a job in public relations, says it’s “sad” how few people know about the case.